Introduction

 It is often helpful to have different configuration values based on the environment the application is running in.
 For example, you may wish to use a different cache driver locally than you do on your production server.
 It's easy using environment based configuration.

-install Laravel via Composer, this file will automatically be renamed to
+file.
+If you install Laravel via Composer, this file will automatically be renamed to .env

 .
 Otherwise, you should rename the file manually.